mlane3/youtube-community-tab/readme.md

 --cookies COOKIES FILE        a Netscape format cookies file, allows the script to
                               retrieve Membership-only posts
--d, --directory DIRECTORY     save directory (defaults to current) --write-viewer                copy the viewer file and create an index of downloaded
+-d, --directory DIRECTORY     save directory (defaults to current) --post-archive FILE           download only posts not listed in the archive file
-                              posts to be viewed (not yet complete) --post-archive FILE           download only posts not listed in the archive file and record the IDs of newly downloaded posts --dates                       write as much information about the publishing date as possible, as well as attempting to update dates for prior posts based on new information (this feature is experimental and may not work                                 as intended)
+                              and record the IDs of newly downloaded posts --dates                       write information about the post publish date
 ```